mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 - [A Unified Styling Language](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660)
 - [The future of component-based styling](https://medium.freecodecamp.com/css-in-javascript-the-future-of-component-based-styling-70b161a79a32)

-So, you may have noticed in the demos how this *CSS-in-JS* looks.
+So, you may have noticed in the demos what *CSS-in-JS* looks like.
 We use the higher-order component created by [`withStyles`](#api) to inject an array of styles into the DOM as CSS, using JSS.
 Here's an example: